 Other American Traveling Shows

 In the Old West, citizens were up for entertainment that entered their town.
 The idea really bloomed with the 1893 Chicago World’s Fair.
 Buffalo Bill’s show was there!
-Many others got on board - got their imagination and entrepreneurial spirit going.
+Many others got on board, with their imagination and entrepreneurial spirit going.

 When a traveling show came along, word got around.
 The “entrepreneur” would set up.
-They performed out of a wagon, or if larger - out of a tent.
+They performed out of a wagon, or if a larger operation – out of a tent.

 Posters were put up around town.
 Their “barkers” shouted marketing slogans at the corners and in front of the show entrance.
 Before you know it, people gathered, listening to the spiel!
 What types of shows were there?

-Puppet Shows – The traveling Punch & Judy show was the most famous and the most popular.
+- Puppet Shows – The traveling Punch & Judy show was the most famous and the most popular.
 Loved by children and adults!
-It originated in 1600s Italy, and was soon adopted by the English.
+It originated in the 1600s in Italy.
+But very soon it was adopted by the English.
 Americans caught on with this crazily funny act, and began their own adapted versions in the 1700s.2

 1 Agnew, J.(2011).
 Entertainment in the old west: Theater, music, circuses, medicine shows, prizefighting, and other popular amusements.
 Jefferson, NC: McFarland & Co.
 Inc.